CSUN-SERL/ISLURPDevGuide/general-setup.md

 ## Summary
-It is very important to install all the required dependencies before running any of the code presented in this repository.
+It is important to install all the required dependencies before running any of the code presented in this repository.
 The required dependencies have been organized by their respective section of the project.
-As a start, we recommend installing Ubuntu 16.04 LTS 64-bit.
+As a start, you need to install Ubuntu 16.04 LTS 64-bit.

 The following two shell scripts automate most of the process for setting up the development environment for the project. `install-ros.sh` will download and install `ros-kinetic-desktop-full` and  `ros-kinetic-mavros`, which isn't included with desktop-full. `install-lcar-bot.sh` will download and `libuvc` and `libusb` from source, followed by `lcar-bot`. `lcar-bot` is located in `~/Documents`.
 If you are not working on the lcar-bot repository directly, you can skip running `install-lcar-bot.sh`.

 To get started, open a text editor of choice, copy each script into its own file.
 Save the first as `install-ros.sh` in `~/Documents`.
-Save the second as `install-lcar-bot.sh` and save it the same directory.
+Save the second as `install-lcar-bot.sh` to the same directory.
 Then open a new terminal and type `chmod +x install-ros.sh install-lcar-bot.sh`.
-Lastly, type `./install-lcar-bot.sh` and hit enter.
+Lastly, type `./install-ros.sh` and hit enter, followed by `./install-lcar-bot.sh` is installing the `lcar-bot` repository.
 Sit back and relax, the script will take some time to finish.

 ##### [install-ros.sh](install-ros.sh)
 ```sh